phapdinh/voyages/DEVELOPER_NOTES.rst

 1. create url.py entry in appropriate urls.py file:
 url(r'new-page', django.contrib.flatpages.views.flatpage,
  {'url': '/education/new-page/'}, name='new-page')
+NOTE: url must start and end with a /

 2. In the Live Admin navigate to Flat pages and create a new entry with:
 URL: /education/new-page/